 Professor Powell’s numerous awards include the Prix de Rome Fellowship in Literature from the American Academy of Arts and Letters, the Whiting Writers Award, the James Tait Black Memorial Prize, and the Mary Hobson Prize for Distinguished Achievement in Arts and Letters.
-He holds an honorary doctorate from the University of South Carolina, and is a member of the Fellowship of Southern Writers.
+He holds an honorary doctorate from the College of Charleston.

-Powell’s fiction has been translated into Dutch, Finnish, French, German, Italian, Portuguese, and Spanish.
+Powell’s fiction has been translated into Dutch, Finnish, French, German, Hebrew, Italian, Japanese, Portuguese, Spanish, and Swedish.